yohannd1/dotfiles/README.md

 it confusing with the imense amount of bloat that would come with getting all scripts from a repository.

-If you want, you can use the `./dotsync` in the repo's root to do the thing, but, as said before, it's still pretty incomplete, so I can't assure backups will work well.
+If you want, you can use the `dotsync` in the `scripts` folder to do the thing, but, as said before, it's still pretty incomplete, so I can't assure backups will work well.